 25 January – 13 February 2021 (3 weeks)

 Applicants will be expected to have CEFR B1+ level or higher in order to take benefit from the structure of this program to the fullest.

-Each candidate will be asked to take an Online English Test to specify his/her current level.
-After taking the test, candidates will be informed regarding program participation based on the suitability of attending the program.
+Each candidate will be asked to take an Online English Exam to specify their current level.
+After taking the exam, candidates will be informed regarding program participation based on the suitability of attending the program.